rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 - **Simpler** design.
 I recently spent some time reading [Yihui's blog](https://yihui.org/) and his advice on choosing a simpler theme and not worrying too much about the fancy stuff really spoke _and_ somehwat offended me, given that worrying too much about irrelevant fancyness is basically my entire energy.
 - Built-in support for **light/dark mode** with automatic switching based on the visitor's system preference
 - **No bootstrap**/jquery required: Ever done some benchmarks/audits for your blog/website?
 You start caring about load times and render-blocking elements and whatnot way more than you want to.
 I thought simpler was better.
 - **Actively maintained**.
 My first hugo theme was stale and caused a lot of frustration when hugo changed the way it handled the home page pagination… or something?
 I forgot.
 Anyway, I couldn't figure out how to fix it myself and was kind of stranded.
+That was also the moment where I became very careful with overriding theme elements in `/layots/`, and now I try to make sure I can switch back to "vanilla" if needed.

-My previous (second) theme ([beautifulhugo](https://github.com/halogenica/beautifulhugo)) isn't bad, but… well, after a while, I found it *a bit much* [^yihuiadv].
+My previous (second) theme [beautifulhugo] isn't bad, but… well, after a while, I found it *a bit much* [^yihuiadv].
 There are also a number of things I wanted to add myself, some I even managed successfully, but it never really quite worked the way I wanted to – and for some of my ideas I would have needed a deep dive into hugo's templating and taxonomy system and overwrite a *lot* of the theme's `layout`.
 And if I've learned one thing about hugo themes over the years, it's that messing with a theme too much will just cause a lot of pain down the road because your local tweaks will inevitably end up being incompatible with the core theme, but your core theme should be kept up to date because of the inevitable changes to hugo itself.

 But the theme itself is not all I wanted to change.